 Exercise can have an impact on your mood.
 Record how you felt at the start of a workout.
-See whether the workout changed
+See whether the workout changed your

 Write down your thoughts and feelings.
 Exercise frees many people from everyday worries.
-It also helps them use their
+It also helps them use their minds

-minds more creatively.
+more creatively.
 Let your thoughts flow from pen to paper.